 Schneider serves as chair of the Board of Directors of FPBS, Inc., the association of Florida public broadcasting stations.
-He also sits on the board of the Public Television Major Market Group.
+He is chair-elect of the Public Television Major Market Group.
 He was on the Board of Directors of PBS from 2003 to 2009, serving as professional vice-chair in 2009.

-From 1998-2004, he was president & general manager of Channel 5 Public Broadcasting (KNPB), the public television station serving the Reno/Lake Tahoe region.
-During his tenure KNPB conducted its conversion to Digital Television.
+From 1998-2004, he was president & general manager of Channel 5 Public Broadcasting (KNPB), the public television station serving Reno/Lake Tahoe.
+KNPB conducted its conversion to Digital Television during his tenure.
 While in Reno Schneider served a term as chair of the Pacific Mountain Network and was on the board of the Small Station Association.

 He previously served as news director and then station manager at WUFT-TV, the PBS station licensed to the University of Florida in Gainesville.
 As news director he taught television reporting in UF’s College of Journalism & Communication.
 He hosted the public affairs program North Florida Journal and was honored with a Scripps-Howard National Journalism Award for television documentary, A Community Crisis: The Gainesville Student Murders.